Skiing in Krakow – the best skiing in Poland?

 Podstolice SKI, Wieliczka

-Just to the south-west of the famous salt mining town of Wieliczka (the same of UNESCO fame), Podstolice SKI offers up three small and simple pistes on the slopes of Krakow’s soft surrounding hills.
-Passes cost just 20 PLN for one hour’s riding and offer patrons access to three separate lifts, which open runs with a maximum length of 350 meters.
+Just to the south-west of the famous salt-mining town of Wieliczka (the same of UNESCO fame), Podstolice SKI offers up three small and simple pistes on the slopes of Krakow’s soft surrounding hills.
+Passes cost just 20 PLN (£4 or so) for one hour’s riding.
+They give patrons access to three separate lifts, which open runs with a maximum length of 350 meters.
 There’s also an on-site ski school with affordable tuition, along with a classic Polish karczma for those mid-ski pierogi and piwo (beer) needs!

 Podstolice 260, +48 12 278 58 78